Code-Institute-Submissions/angharadcaswell-connectfour_MarResub/README.md

 3. As a user, I want to feel excited to play when I start the game.
 4. As a user, I need it to be clear whose turn is next.
 5. As a user, I want to celebrate if I win.
-6. As a user, I want the option to restart or quit the game easier when the game is over.
+6. As a user, I want the option to restart or quit the game easily when the game is over.
-7. As a user, I want to know if I have made an error and recieve feedback on ho to correct this.
+7. As a user, I want to know if I have made an error and recieve feedback on how to correct this.
 8. As a user, I want the game to be easy to navigate and play.
 9. As a user, I want to know who has won the game.